isaacg11/starterTemplate-Social-Login/README.md

 # starterTemplate-Social-Login
-a starter template for logging in users with their social account information using the Stamplay SDK
+a Javascript starter template for logging in users with their social account information using the Stamplay SDK

-**CLONING: When cloning this repo, you must switch out the appId with your own to make it work.**
+**CLONING: When cloning this repo, you must initialize your app first to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>